Here is our little broccoli "baby" springing forth from the cluster of leaves.

 I thought I would share how easy broccoli was to grow!
 It is an excellent addition to your autumn garden as it can handle the cold (just keep a plastic cover over it if expecting a deadly frost).
 We planted some for the first time this year and are very pleased with the results… It was so simple!
 We placed the seeds directly into the soil and sprinkled the earth with a shower of water every day in order to keep the soil damp.
 Within a few weeks, we had little seedlings and then tiny flowers...

 Broccoli is an excellent source of vitamin C, dietary fiber, has anti-cancer properties, and is beneficial for prevention of heart disease.

 - Steam broccoli, add some butter to it and sprinkle some cheese on top for an extra tasty treat!

 - Add into a pasta salad (give it a quick dunk in boiling water to blanch it first).

-- Serve with ranch and other dippy vegetables.
+- Serve blanched with ranch and other dippy vegetables.

-- Add it into a hot pasta dish (here is a recipe that we love).
+- Add it into your hot pasta dishes.

 - Make some cream of broccoli soup.